Kyparissis/Ithaki_server_serial_communication/README.md

 (...)

-We create this modem, in our Java code, using the `Modem.class` 's:
+We create this modem object using the `ithakimodem.jar`'s `Modem.class`:
 ```Modem VirtualModem = new Modem();```
 Then we:
 - Use the ```echo_request_code``` code to receive Echo type packets for at least 4 minutes, parse them and then calculate the system's response time.